Daniel Gade

-Daniel MacArthur Gade (born February 7, 1975) is an American disability and veteran services activist, political candidate, professor, and researcher.
-He became an amputee in 2005 while serving as a company commander in Ramadi, Iraq.
-Gade retired from the United States Army as a lieutenant colonel in 2017.
+Daniel MacArthur Gade (born February 7, 1975) is an American critic of United States veterans' services and disability policies, a former political candidate, a professor and researcher, and a United States government contractor.
+In 2005, Gade became an amputee after receiving wounds while serving as a company commander in Ramadi, Iraq.
+In 2017, Gade retired from the United States Army as a Lieutenant Colonel.
 Gade was the Republican nominee for the 2020 election to represent Virginia in the United States Senate losing to incumbent Democrat Mark Warner.
-He currently serves as the Commissioner of the Virginia Department of Veterans Services.
+He served as the Commissioner of the Virginia Department of Veterans Services from 2022 to 2024.

 Early life and education

 Daniel MacArthur Gade was born on February 7, 1975, and raised in Minot, North Dakota.
 In 1997, he graduated from the United States Military Academy (West Point) with a Bachelor of Science in Environmental Science.
 Gade graduated with a Master of Public Administration and a Doctor of Philosophy in public administration and public policy from the University of Georgia in 2007 and 2011, respectively.